PyO3/setuptools-rust/docs/setuppy_tutorial.md

 that you would like to package for distribution in PyPI inside of a project directory named `hello-world-setuppy`[^2][^3]:

-[^1]: To now more about how to write Rust to be integrated into Python packages,
+[^1]: To know more about how to write Rust to be integrated into Python packages,
       please have a look on the [PyO3 docs](https://pyo3.rs)
 [^2]: You can have a look on the
       [examples/hello-world-setuppy](https://github.com/PyO3/setuptools-rust/tree/main/examples/hello-world-setuppy)